yxy-github/Project_GettingCleaningData/README.md

 6. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 7. Export the tidy data set as a text file called 'data_mean_subject_activity.txt'.

-The tidy data set created from the 'run_analysis.R' is also included in this repository.
+The tidy data set generated from the 'run_analysis.R' is also included in this repository.

 Finally, the file 'CodeBook.md' describes the variables, the data, and any transformations or work that are performed to clean up the data